ibm-cloud-docs/apps/create-deploy-cli.md

 ### Important Notes
  - If you've already created an {{site.data.keyword.cloud_notm}} app by using the {{site.data.keyword.cloud_notm}} console, follow steps 2 - 5 in the previous section in your app directory.
 For step 6, you can select the option to connect your local code to an existing app.
  - You can also choose to only generate deployment and cloud enablement files without connecting to an {{site.data.keyword.cloud_notm}} app by running [`ibmcloud dev enable --no-create`](/docs/cli/idt/commands.html#enable).
- - To manually configure a toolchain and deployment files, follow [this guide.](/docs/apps/tutorials/tutorial_byoc_kube.html#tutorial) This can be useful if you're trying to configure a Continuous Delivery toolchain for more than one interrelated web apps or microservices.
+ - To manually configure a toolchain and deployment files, follow [this guide.](/docs/apps/tutorials/tutorial_byoc_kube.html#tutorial-byoc-kube) This can be useful if you're trying to configure a Continuous Delivery toolchain for more than one interrelated web apps or microservices.
  - If your existing codebase isn't already in a Git repository, follow steps 2 - 5 in the previous section in your app directory.
 For step 6, you can select the option create a new {{site.data.keyword.cloud_notm}} app and deploy it to a DevOps toolchain (which has a newly created GitLab repository).

 ## Building your app and running it locally
-{: #build-run}
+{: #build-run-app-cli}

 Regardless of which option you used to create your app, you can now build it and run it locally.